stianloader/GslStarplane/README.md

 and can be set by the buildscript using the `additionalRuntimeDependency(String, Object)` method.

-As gslStarplane will treat each source set as a seperate mod, the individual mods of your project are identified using the source set's name.
+As gslStarplane will treat each source set as a separate mod, the individual mods of your project are identified using the source set's name.
 This will generally be `main`.
 The most common use of this feature will as such look as follows: